Here's 5 superb improv games that were favorites when I was teaching

 You're going to tell your class to line up according a range of differing criteria.

-Start with obvious physically observable criteria for example, from smallest to tallest, or shoe size and then move to more difficult ones, for example, lining up alphabetically according to the first letter of their their middle name, or by birthday (date and month).
+Start with obvious physically observable criteria for example, from smallest to tallest, or shoe size and then move to more difficult ones, for example, lining up alphabetically according to the first letter of their middle name, or by birthday (date and month).

 Allow about 3-4 minutes to complete the task and tell them to sit down in order when they're satisfied they've got it right.
 You then check the results.